 I have heard writers say the descriptor ‘American Gothic’ is pretty much useless because it seems to describe everything literary written in the American South, ever, and Armstrong seems to be using it here to describe an American strain of cosmic horror:

 “In the 1908 Preface to the New York edition, James says that he wants to make the reader ‘think the evil, make him think it for himself’.
 So, in other words, he never tells us what the ghosts might be doing or saying to the children, or what happened in the house before the governess got there, so we project our own worst nightmares onto it.
 The fact that James was writing around the same time as Freud makes it so tempting to read something sexual into it, but really it could be anything.
 The book is part of a long tradition of American gothic from the 16th Century, building on the Puritans’ fears of devils, the unknown, their own sins, witchcraft, possession, ‘Indians’ in the woods, and so on.
 I think this makes the book perfect for continual reimagining – each era will emphasise what it most fears.”Neil Armstrong, BBC

 The name most synonymous with cosmic horror is H.P.
 Lovecraft (1890-1937), with an entire literary movement named after him.
 But Lovecraft has one of those sad, starving artist biographies.
 He lived in poverty and died in obscurity at the young age of 47.
 He never lived to see how influential he’d become on 20th century literature and beyond.
-Lovecraft is best known for the following:
+(Aside from his raging racism) Lovecraft is best remembered for the following:

 - “The Call of Cthulhu“

 - “The Rats in the Walls” (I’ve analysed that here.)

 - The Shadow over Innsmouth